Research I POV I UX / UI Design

 Pain Points

-A key challenge in improving family nutrition is finding recipes and meal plans that balance adults' dietary needs with children's taste preferences.
+A key challenge in improving family nutrition is finding recipes and meal plans that balance adults' dietary requirements with children's taste preferences.

-60% of participants complained about the lack of sufficient vegan and vegetarian recipes, as most options were just side dishes.
-They also noted the absence of filtering options for these dietary preferences.
+During testing, 60% of participants highlighted an insufficient variety of vegan and vegetarian recipes — with most plant-based options limited to side dishes.
+Users also noted the absence of dietary preference filters.

 Solutions

-- Personalized Recipes tailored to users' preferences and dietary needs
+• Personalized recipes tailored to individual preferences and dietary needs

-- Nutritional Education for a better understanding of healthy eating
+• Nutritional education to support a better understanding of healthy eating

 Fitness: Motivational Programs & Inspiration for Exercise